Corticobasal degeneration: Treatment

-Because the exact cause of CBD is unknown, there exists no formal treatment for the disease.
-Instead, treatments focus on minimizing the appearance or effect of the symptoms resulting from CBD.
-The most easily treatable symptom of CBD is parkinsonism, and the most common form of treatment for this symptom is the application of dopaminergic drugs.
-However, in general only moderate improvement is seen and the relief from the symptom is not long-lasting.
-In addition, palliative therapies, including the implementation of wheelchairs, speech therapy, and feeding techniques, are often used to alleviate many of the symptoms that show no improvement with drug administration.
+Because the exact cause of CBD is unknown, there is no formal treatment for the disease.
+Instead, treatments focus on minimizing the appearance or effect of symptoms.
+The most easily treatable symptom of CBD is parkinsonism, most commonly treated with dopaminergic drugs.
+However, there is usually only moderate improvement, and the relief from the symptom is not long-lasting.
+In addition, palliative therapies, including the use of wheelchairs, speech therapy, and feeding techniques, are often used to alleviate many of the symptoms that are not improved by medication.

-There is no consensus on what causes CBD and so most of the treatment goes in helping symptoms.
 Many treatments have low success rates or have not been tested thoroughly or produced frequently.
-For example, in relation to the motor aspect of disability, CBD has a high resistance against treatments to help the dopamine intake like levodopa.
-A number of studies have reported no real levels of improvement based with the use of similar drugs/dopaminergic agonists.
-Because of the brains levels of inhibition, some medications have focused on creating an inhibition that would negate the effect.
+For example, in relation to the motor aspect of disability, CBD has high resistance against treatments to improve dopamine intake, such as levodopa.
+A number of studies have reported no real levels of improvement based on similar drugs/dopaminergic agonists.
+Because of the brain's levels of inhibition, some medications have focused on creating an inhibition that would negate the effect.
 Many of these relaxants and anticonvulsants have some success but also have unwanted side effects[21].

-Cognitive and associative effects of CBD are also hard to treat as we are still unsure of many of the treatments for the symptomatic diseases that ensue like dementia, aphasia, neglect, apraxia and others.
+Cognitive and associative effects of CBD are also hard to treat as the effects of many of the treatments for the symptomatic conditions that ensue such as dementia, aphasia, neglect, and apraxia are not well understood.